 if failed gid root then unmonitor

-Then, when you run yum update, and there is an update for mysql available, yum will stop mysql daemon, replace its binary, and then start mysql again.
+Then, when you run `yum update`, and there is an update for `mysql` available, `yum` will stop `mysql` daemon, replace its binary, and then start `mysql` again.

 What can go wrong here?

-monitactivates in the middle of the process, detects that mysql is no longer running, and tries to start it.monitdetects that/usr/sbin/mysqld‘s checksum is now different, and “unmonitors” MySQL (which means it will not be automatically restarted on crashes).
+- `monit` detects that `/usr/sbin/mysqld`’s checksum is now different, and “unmonitors” MySQL (which means it will not be automatically restarted on crashes).

-The solution is obvious: stop monit before yum is run and start it afterwards.
-If you are OK with stopping and starting monit manually, then everything is great (but note that yum can be called by some external software such as a server control panel).
+The solution is obvious: stop `monit` before `yum` is run and start it afterwards.
+If you are OK with stopping and starting `monit` manually, then everything is great (but note that `yum` can be called by some external software such as a server control panel).

-With apt, the solution is pretty easy: we can use DPkg::Pre-Invoke and DPkg::Post-Invoke hooks to stop and start monit.
-Unfortunately, I am not aware of similar configuration options for yum.
-However, yum supports plugins, and we can write a custom plugin to stop and start monit automatically.
+With `apt`, the solution is pretty easy: we can use `DPkg::Pre-Invoke` and `DPkg::Post-Invoke` hooks to stop and start monit.
+Unfortunately, I am not aware of similar configuration options for `yum`.
+However, `yum` supports plugins, and we can write a custom plugin to stop and start monit automatically.

 import os